aservet1/ToDoCmd/README.md

 and then confirm whether or not you'd like to delete.
 All deletions are final!

 #### Editing Lists
-`cmdtodo -e`: If you do not provide command line arguments, the Menu Prompt will be invoked.
+`cmdtodo -e`: If you do not provide command line arguments, the Menu Prompt above will be invoked.

 Opens one or more lists for editing.
 By default, the text editor is `nano` but you can also use `vim` or `gedit` or really any text editor that can be invoked from the command line, as long as it can open multiple files passed as command line arguments.
 You can specify which one to use in the `texteditor` file